aturner-epcc/cirrus-new-docs/docs/user-guide/data.md

 ### Work file system

-Every project has an allocation on the work file system and your project\'s space can always be accessed via the path `/work/[project-code]`.
+Every project has an allocation on the work file system and your project's space can always be accessed via the path `/work/[project-code]`.
 The work file system is approximately 400 TB in size and is implemented using the Lustre parallel file system technology.
 They are designed to support data in large files.
 The